Inseason Alaska Commercial Salmon Summary

 Crawfish Inlet THA

-NSRAA expects a run of 454,000 chum and 1,100 Chinook salmon to the Crawfish Inlet remote release site.
+NSRAA expects a run of 454,000 chum salmon to the Crawfish Inlet remote release site.
 NSRAA plans on conducting a cost-recovery fishery this season in Crawfish Inlet.
 The number of chum salmon available for common property harvest will depend entirely on the progress of the cost-recovery fishery.
-No chum salmon are expected to be needed for broodstock in Crawfish Inlet.
+No chum salmon are needed for broodstock in Crawfish Inlet.

-Purse seine openings at Crawfish Inlet are scheduled to occur on Sundays and Thursdays from July 6 through July 26.
-The Crawfish Inlet THA will close to all common property fishing beginning on July 27 through the completion of cost recovery operations
+The Crawfish Inlet THA opened on July 6, with additional openings scheduled to occur on Sundays and Thursdays through July 26.
+However, due to lack of fishing effort, there is currently no harvest to report.
+The Crawfish Inlet THA will close to all common property fishing, beginning on July 27 through the completion of cost recovery operations.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.